vuestorefront/storefront-ui/apps/docs/components/components/selectdropdown.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: This component is an alternative option for VsfSelect component.
+It doesn't use native select tag so it can have more options for styling.
 ---
 # SelectDropdown

-This component is an alternative option for VsfSelect component.
-It doesn't use native select tag so it can have more options for styling.
+{{ $frontmatter.description }}

 <Generate />